 Since 2005, CarShield has protected millions of vehicles under six coverage plans.
 Depending on the plan you choose, an extended warranty with CarShield can include benefits such as roadside assistance, trip interruption coverage, and rental car reimbursement.
 The company also offers a specialty plan for motorcycles, ATVs, and RVs.

 We rated CarShield 4.2 stars for having some of the most affordable rates compared to competitors.
 CarShield’s extended warranty coverage plans begin at $99 per month.
-The provider can be a good choice for car owners who prioritize pricing when buying an extended warranty.
+The provider can be a good choice for car owners who prioritize pricing when buying an extended warranty, as well as those with older vehicles.
+It has a mileage limit of 300,000.

 |CarShield Pros||CarShield Cons|